 - Health care providers and scientists are investigating other drugs and treatments, such as convalescent plasma, that may slow or reduce the virus’ growth and spread in the body, as well as to enhance breathing, provide disease-fighting antibodies, and help with other symptoms.

-The National Institute of Health (NIH) COVID-19 Treatment Guidelines is for providers caring for patients with COVID-19.
+The National Institute of Health (NIH) COVID-19 Treatment Guidelines are for providers caring for patients with COVID-19.

 Ensuring the Safety and Effectiveness of Treatments